-reading, understanding, and adhering to the cou understand that I am also responsible for reading , acknowledge that I have received andbook and understand that I am responsible for intents described therein.
-Additionally, I ang, understanding, and adhering to the contents amic Catalog and the Student Code of Conduct.
+By signing below, I, , acknowledge that I have received the Associate of Science in Nursing Student Handbook and understand that I am responsible for reading, understanding, and adhering to the contents described therein.
+Additionally, I ding, understanding, and adhering to the contents ademic Catalog and the Student Code of Conduct.
 Student's Signature Date